prototypingplanner/prototypingplanner.github.io/skylab.md

 # Download the Prototyping Planner
-Klik to download template and examples
+Klik to download template and see examples

 [![The Prototyping Planner](prototypingplanner.github.io/Skylab.jpg)](prototypingplanner.github.io/Skylab.pdf)